ExchangeServices/API/Outcome API/Lifecare Outcome API - Readme.txt

 2.0.3	Following changes has been done:
 	- Changed "Lifecare Exchange Services" to
 	"Lifecare Education API Services".

-2.0.4	Following changes has been done:
+3.0	Following changes has been done:
-	- Made "reportoutcome" able to contain all types of reports
+	- Added support for subtests for national tests
+	- Added properties in the header